pranavsant/CalHacks12/README.md

 ## 🤖 Robot Integration

 The system generates **relative motion programs** for physical drawing robots.
+A complete hardware control implementation is available in the `hardware/` directory.

 ### How It Works